 - 2 tbsp icing sugar

 - Place the butter and the chocolate (chopped in pieces) in a heat resistant bowl and melt this slowly au bain marie (double boiler) together.
-Split the eggs and put the egg whites in a grease free bowl.
+Split the eggs and put the egg whites in a grease free bowl.200 grams dark chocolate, 75 grams butter, 4 eggs

-- As soon as the chocolate and the butter form a smooth mixture, take of the heat and ad the eggyolks one by one and whisk each one until incorporated.
+- As soon as the chocolate and the butter form a smooth mixture, turn of the heat and add the egg yolks one by one and whisk each one until incorporated.
 Set aside

-- Whisk the cream to soft peaks and set aside
+- Whisk the cream to soft peaks and set aside250 ml double cream

-- Whisk the eggwhites to soft peaks and sieve the iciing sugar over it.
-Whisk till it is glossy and forms stiff peaks.
+- Whisk the egg whites to soft peaks and sieve the icing sugar over it.
+Whisk till it is glossy and forms stiff peaks.2 tbsp icing sugar

-- Add the whipping cream with the chocolate mixture and fold this until well mixed.
-Do the same thing with the eggwhites and put the chocolate mousse into bowls to set in the fridge.
+- Add the double cream with the chocolate mixture and fold this until well mixed.
+Do the same thing with the egg whites and put the chocolate mousse into bowls to set in the fridge.
 Leave it there for at least 3 hours

 The nutritional values above are calculated per portion.
 The details are based on standard nutritional tables and do not constitute a professional nutritional advice.